Amazon takes dark, unsettling turn into religion with 'Hand of God'

-LOS ANGELES (Reuters) - “Hand of God,” a series starring a corrupt vigilante judge and exploring religious fanaticism, is Amazon Inc’s latest bid to entice audiences to its original video programming.
+LOS ANGELES, Sept 4 (Reuters) - “Hand of God,” a series starring a corrupt vigilante judge and exploring religious fanaticism, is Amazon Inc’s latest bid to entice audiences to its original video programming.

 All 10 episodes of the series made their debut on Friday for Amazon Prime subscribers.